 Our board of directors has approved, and is hereby soliciting stockholder approval of, an amendment to our certificate of incorporation to effect a reverse stock split at a ratio of not less than one-for-five and not more than one-for-fifty substantially in the form set forth in Appendix A to this proxy statement (the "Reverse Stock Split Amendment").
 A vote FOR this Proposal 3 will constitute approval of the Reverse Stock Split Amendment providing for the combination of any whole number of shares of common stock between and including five and fifty into one share of common stock and will grant our board of directors the authority to select any exchange ratio within that range to be implemented.
-If stockholders approve this proposal, our board of directors will have the authority, but not the obligation, in its sole discretion and without further action on the part of the stockholders, to select one of the approved reverse stock split ratios and effect the approved reverse stock split by filing the Reverse Stock Split Amendment has not been filed with the Secretary of State of Delaware at any time after the approval of the Reverse Stock Split Amendment.
-If the Reverse stock split abandon the Reverse Stock Split Amendment.
-If the reverse stock split abandon the Reverse stock Split Amendment.
+If stockholders approve this proposal, our board of directors will have the authority, but not the obligation, in its sole discretion and without further action on the part of the stockholders, to select one of the approved reverse stock split ratios and effect the approved reverse stock split by filing the Reverse Stock Split Amendment with the Secretary of State of Delaware at any time after the approval of the Reverse Stock Split Amendment has not been filed with the Secretary of State of the State of Delaware by the close of business on the date of our next annual stockholders meeting, the board of directors will abandon the Reverse Stock Split Amendment.
 If the reverse stock split is implemented, the Reverse Stock Split Amendment would not change the par value of a share of our common stock.
 Except for any changes as a result of the treatment of fractional shares, each stockholder will hold the same percentage of common stock outstanding immediately prior to the reverse stock split as such stockholder held immediately prior to the reverse stock split.